krypciak/CCMultiworldRandomizer/README.md

 # Client for CrossCode Archipelago Integration

-This is still under heavy development, though it works and will, for the most part, be pretty stable.
+CCMultiworldRandomizer is a fully-featured randomizer for [CrossCode](https://cross-code.com) built on the [Archipelago](https://archipelago.gg) project.
+Although the project is small, we seek to provide a premium randomization experience.

-# Discord server
+# Discord Server

 [**Join our Discord to help with alpha and beta testing.**](https://discord.gg/ZSWfgQdfGr)